cesarbrod/unicamp/README.md

 # unicamp
 Agile Testing Unicamp

-This repository contains examples to be used in the Agile Testing Workshop developed for Unicamp.
+This GitHub repository contains examples to be used in the Agile Testing Workshop developed for Unicamp.